christian1741/emailShell/README.md

 emailShell
 ==========

-A short code in Shell Script to send a "Friendly-Reminder" e-mail to a given list of users.
+A short code in Shell Script to send a "Friendly-Reminder" e-mail to a list of users.

 It has three components:
   1. FridenlyReminderEmail.email